 In January 2017, the GASB issued Statement No. 84, Fiduciary Activities (GASB 84).
 GASB 84 establishes criteria for identifying fiduciary activities of all state and local governments.
 An activity meeting the criteria should be reported in a fiduciary fund in the financial statements.
 Governments with activities meeting the criteria should present a statement of fiduciary net position and a statement of changes in fiduciary net position.
-GASB 84 is effective for fiscal years beginning after December 15, 2018.
-The Authority is currently evaluating the impact GASB 84 will have on its financial statements.
+Subsequent to year-end,